Ircama/hostp2pd/README.md

 # Use cases

 In summary, with the standard group formation technique negotiated on demand, when a P2P Client starts a connection, the UNIX device will always become a GO (Group Owner) if `p2p_go_intent` in *wpa_supplicant.conf* is set to 15.
 In autonomous and persistent group formation technique, the UNIX device becomes a group owner by itself without any client request.
 Persistent groups are saved in the *wpa_supplicant* configuration file and can be reused after restarting *wpa_supplicant* or rebooting the UNIX system (and after rebooting the Android device).
-While Wi-Fi MAC addressess are generally randomized, with persistent groups both the Android device and the UNIX system keep the same wireless MAC address (see note below on *wpa_supplicant*).
+While Wi-Fi MAC addresses are generally randomized, with persistent groups both the Android device and the UNIX system keep the same wireless MAC address (see note below on *wpa_supplicant*).

 The following table details the use cases: